David-Z2812/franka_ros2/franka_fr3_moveit_config/README_stacker_insertion.md

 6. **Mesh loading errors:** Verify that the mesh files are accessible in the `franka_description` package.

 7. **Trajectory visualization not working:** The script now includes proper initialization of MoveIt visual tools and publishes the robot state to help with trajectory visualization in RViz.

+8. **RvizVisualToolsGui not appearing:** Make sure the `moveit_rviz_plugin` package is installed.
+If the GUI panel doesn't appear, try restarting RViz or check that the topic `/rviz_visual_tools_gui` is being published.

 ## Customization